Under Lock & Key

 “People are your weakest link or your strongest defense.
 Everyone, your administrators, teachers, students, play a role in protecting your organization.”

-Mark Sinanian, Senior Director Solutions Marketing, Canon Solutions America
+Mark Sinanian, VP, Marketing, Canon U.S.A., Inc.

 These are the types of things that keep Carlos A. Fernandes up at night.
 As the managing principal and CEO of Agile Cybersecurity Solutions (ACS), Fernandes sits on the front lines of the cybersecurity crisis, which continues to grow in complexity and volume.
 The Washington, D.C.-based firm’s client base is a who’s who of governmental agencies and major private sector companies.
 Over the past seven-plus years, Fernandes has assembled a team of “Cyber SEALs” dedicated to establishing security protocols, mitigating risks and providing incidence response when needed.